ssb22/adjuster/README.md

  : Instead of generating C code, generate Java, and place the *.java files in the directory specified by this option.
 See `--android` for example use.
 The last part of the directory should be made up of the package name; a double slash (//) should separate the rest of the path from the package name, e.g. `--java`=/path/to/wherever//org/example/package and the main class will be called Annotator.

 `--android=`
  : URL for an Android app to browse.
 If this is set, code is generated for an Android app which starts a browser with that URL as the start page, and annotates the text on every page it loads.
 Use file:///android_asset/index.html for local HTML files in the assets directory; a clipboard viewer is placed in clipboard.html, and the app will also be able to handle shared text.
-If certain environment variables are set, this option can also compile and sign the app using Android SDK command-line tools (SDK 24 or higher is required on the build machine, but the resulting app will be compatible with all versions of Android back to 1.x); if the necessary environment variables are not set, this option will just write the files and print a message on stderr explaining what needs to be set for automated command-line building.
+If certain environment variables are set, this option can also compile and sign the app using Android SDK command-line tools (otherwise it puts a message on stderr explaining what needs to be set)

 `--android-template=`
  : File to use as a template for Android start HTML.
 This option implies `--android`=file:///android_asset/index.html and generates that index.html from the file specified (or from a built-in default if the special filename 'blank' is used).
 The template file may include URL_BOX_GOES_HERE to show a URL entry box and related items (offline-clipboard link etc) in the page, in which case you can optionally define a Javascript function 'annotUrlTrans' to pre-convert some URLs from shortcuts etc; also enables better zoom controls on Android 4+, a mode selector if you use `--annotation-names`, a selection scope control on recent-enough WebKit, and a visible version stamp (which, if the device is in 'developer mode', you may double-tap on to show missing glosses).
 VERSION_GOES_HERE may also be included if you want to put it somewhere other than at the bottom of the page.
 If you do include URL_BOX_GOES_HERE you'll have an annotating Web browser app that allows the user to navigate to arbitrary URLs: as of 2020, this is acceptable on Google Play and Huawei AppGallery, but **not** Amazon AppStore as they don't want 'competition' to their Silk browser.